briefausde/transfergoating/README.md

 Task: necessary to transfer the animals to another herder at 2:00 p.m.

-Technology: Django, PostgreSQL, Celery, RabbitMQ, JavaScript (for visualization).
+Technology: Django, PostgreSQL, Celery, Redis, JavaScript (for visualization).